 The situation is evolving rapidly as tourist arrivals increase.
 Expect to see more new entries into Mawlamyine’s accommodation range in the near future.
 An interesting one to look out for will be the Queen Jayadevi Hotel – resort style accommodation with garden chalets – opening up just outside of town.

-Good and bad news: Cinderella is not only Mawlamyine’s best accommodation option, but one of the best we’ve found anywhere in Burma.
-Being small and very popular, however, it means you’ve got to be very lucky to get a room during high season and still quite lucky during low periods.
-It isn't located on the waterfront but still has a pretty central position on Baho Street within walking distance...
+The Cinderella Hotel is not only Mawlamyine’s best accommodation option, it’s one of the best we’ve found anywhere in Burma (Myanmar).
+However, being small and very popular, unless you’ve booked well in advance you’re going to be very lucky to get a room during high season — and still quite fortunate during low periods.
+The Cinderella has a central position on Baho Street within...
 Read our full review of Cinderella Hotel.

-It's got nothing to do with Rangoon's famous Strand Hotel but Mawlamyine's Strand does possess a prime spot on the road of the same name and is both the town's largest and most upmarket accommodation option at present.
-The Mawlamyaing Strand, with yet another interesting town spelling variation, is located at the northern end of the riverfront road north of the central market and adjacent to...
+It's got nothing to do with Yangon's famous Strand Hotel but Mawlamyine's Strand does possess a prime spot on the road of the same name.
+It's both the town's largest and most upmarket accommodation option at present.
+The Mawlamyaing Strand (with yet another interesting town spelling variation in its name), is located at the top end of the riverfront road north of the central market and...
 Read our full review of The Mawlamyaing Strand Hotel.